JuliaFinance/Instruments.jl/README.md

 # Instruments.jl

-This is a core package for the JuliaFinance ecosytem.
+This package provides an interface to be implemented for all financial instruments in JuliaFinance.

 A financial instrument is a tradeable monetary contract that creates both an asset for one party and a liability for another.
 Examples of financial instruments include currencies, stocks, bonds, loans, derivatives, insurance policies, cryptocurrencies, etc.